top of page

 (by alphabetical order)

-Peter Achenbach, Mark Atkinson, Jean-François Bach, Burkhard Becher, Polly Bingley, Christian Boitard, Ezio Enrico Bonifacio, Marcela Brissova, Todd Brusko, Jenny Couper, Mark M. Davis, Gerard Eberl, Decio L. Eizirik, Donna Farber, Carla Greenbaum, John Harris, Len Harrisson, Matthias Hebrok, Kevan Herold, Heikki Hyoty, Sally Kent, David Klatzmann, Aaron J. Kowalski, Jeffrey Krischer, Vito Lampasona, Peter E. Lipsky, Chantal Mathieu, Eoin McKinney, Gerald T. Nepom, Maria Cristina Nostro, Timo Otonkoski, Alberto Pugliese, Frédéric Rieux-Laucat, Bart Roep, Miguel Sanjuan, Pere Santamaria, Andrea Schietinger, Anath Shalev, Tommi Suvitaival, Qizhi Tang, Timothy Tree, Tommi Vatanen, Carola Vinuesa, John Wentworth, Benjamin Youngblood, Anette Ziegler
+Peter Achenbach, Coralie Alabert, Mark Atkinson, Jean-François Bach, Burkhard Becher, Polly Bingley, Ezio Bonifacio, Marcela Brissova, Todd Brusko, Yi-Chun Chen, Jenny Couper, Mark M. Davis, Colin Dayan, Gerard Eberl, Decio L. Eizirik, Donna Farber, Carla Greenbaum, John Harris, Len Harrison, Matthias Hebrok, Kevan Herold, Heikki Hyoty, Eddie James, Matthew Johnson, Sally Kent, David Klatzmann, Jeffrey Krischer, Vito Lampasona, Peter E. Lipsky, Chantal Mathieu, Eoin McKinney, Cristina Nostro, Timo Otonkoski, Alberto Pugliese, Frédéric Rieux-Laucat, Bart Roep, Miguel Sanjuan, Pere Santamaria, Andrea Schietinger, Anath Shalev, Jeannette Soderberg, Tommi Suvitaival, Qizhi Tang, Timothy Tree, Taylor Triolo, Tommi Vatanen, Joseph Vieth, Carola Vinuesa, John Wentworth, Benjamin Youngblood, Tong Yue, Anette Ziegler

 Schedule Thu 25th